Summer Spending: 7 Ways to Prevent Money Mistakes

 Overlook Pool Problems.
 Your pool may be more dangerous than you think.
 Drowning is a leading cause of death for kids under 5, and can cause injuries for all ages.
 Most occur in residential in-ground pools, creating both an area of personal concern and liability.

 “You want to have layers of protection,” Kraeutler says.
-If one layer fails – such as a fence – the nearest door sounds an alarm if a child attempts access.
+If one layer fails – such as a fence – the nearest door sounds an alarm if a child attempts to access.
 Other layers can include non-climbable fences, gates that automatically close splash detectors and pool covers.

 Ignore Ants.
 Just one ant, right?
 Think again.
 That ant might be a termite, gnawing away at your home’s beams, which could lead to serious damage.
 Check your crawlspace and basement for any of the major wood-destroying insects, such as carpenter ants, Powderpost beetles and termites.